-1. Press Windows Key + R combination on keyboard and type Regedt32.exe in Run dialog box.
+1. Press Windows Key + R combination on the keyboard and type Regedt32.exe in Run dialog box.
 Press OK.

-2. Navigate to following key:
+2. Navigate to the following key:

-3. First of all, in the left pane, take the ownership of key ShellFolder.
+3. First of all, in the left pane, take ownership of key ShellFolder.
 This article will tell you how to take full control or ownership of registry keys.

 4. Now in the right pane, create a 32-bit DWORD.
 Name it Attributes, double-click and look out for Value data section.

-Use following values for corresponding operation:
+Use the following values for the corresponding operation:

 If you’re using 64-bit Windows then perform steps 3, 4 for this location: